-Coyote Wall Loop Trail is a 6.4 mile moderately trafficked loop trail located near White Salmon, WA that features a waterfall and is rated as difficult.
+Coyote Wall Loop Trail is a 6.4 mile moderately trafficked loop trail located near White Salmon, Washington that features a waterfall and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash